dblock/code.dblock.org/_posts/2011/2011-02-15-jna-coming-back-to-life-on-kenai-and-a-word-on-github.markdown

 #### Famous Last Thoughts

 I would pick [Github](https://github.com/) over Kenai for any new project ten times out of ten.
 Kenai is fairly ugly and feels a bit clunky.
-It’s a collection of somewhat aggregated services, including decent wiki markup and JIRA.
+It's a collection of somewhat aggregated services, including decent wiki markup and JIRA.
 Where Kenai fails miserably is at creating a true collaborative environment around the open-source code, something that Github is awesome at (think pull requests and markdown rendering tightly integrated around code).
 IMHO those collaboration tools is what makes Github so wonderful!
 (Note that I still do like CodePlex, so I would pick Github over CodePlex maybe 3 times out of 5 :))

 #### Update (2015)